 When their legislative body is in session, state legislators create and process bills that will become state law if approved.
 They also form issue-related committees and subcommittees and debate and read bills and amendments on the legislative floor.

 Education and Career Requirements for State Legislators

 Because it is an elected position, there are no guidelines for becoming a state legislator beyond age, citizenship and residency requirements, which vary by state.
-According to NCSL data from 2009, the majority of state legislators were 50-64 years old, but some, about 4%, were between 20 and 34 years old.
+According to NCSL data from 2015, the majority of state legislators were 50-66 years old, but some, about 5%, were millennials (between 18 and 34 years old).

-The NCSL also reports that state legislators can come from a variety of backgrounds, including clergymen, teachers, accountants and doctors.
+The NCSL also reports that state legislators can come from a variety of backgrounds, including small business owners, attorneys, and educators.
 The U.S. Bureau of Labor Statistics adds that many would-be legislators seek local support by taking part in volunteer and community service work (www.bls.gov).

 The responsibilities of state legislators varies by state; they may process bills that will become state law, form issue-related committees, and debate bills on the legislative floor.
 Many legislators possess at least a bachelor's degree.
 Legislators in some states earn far more than the $20,500 median salary reported as of 2015; California legislators earned a base annual salary of $100,113 in 2015.